Child Advocacy Centres/Child & Youth Advocacy Centres (CACs/CYACs) Association update.

 Canada is a geographically large country with an ethnically diverse population that lives in large crowded cities, mid-sized towns and remote communities.
 Larger cities benefit from more substantial social infrastructure and available resources than smaller towns.
 A variety of CAC/CYAC models exist in Canada to meet the needs of different communities, including virtual models.
 The age range of children and youth served also varies depending on the centre.

-Under the ORGANIZATIONS menu, all Canadian CACs/CYACs that are open and in various stages of development are listed.
+All Canadian CACs/CYACs that are open and in various stages of development are listed on the homepage.
 The CAC/CYAC Networks are also profiled.

 The TOPICS & TRENDS section addresses current issues and emerging practices.